HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 If you or someone you care about has been injured in a semi-truck accident, you have endured one of the most terrifying, dangerous, and violent kinds of accidents that occur on our beautiful California roadways.
 In fact, it’s difficult to overstate exactly how devastating such accidents can be.
 The negative consequences that arise from accidents involving semi-trucks usually include extreme physical, emotional, and financial damages.

 If a semi-truck driver has left you or your loved one injured, or worse, in a traffic accident, you need the professional legal services of an experienced California semi-truck accident lawyer.
-Arash Law is a semi-truck accident law firm in California, and we have been helping victims of truck accidents like you for more than 30 years.
+Arash Law is a semi-truck accident law firm in California, and we have been helping victims of truck accidents like you for several decades.
 Our dedicated semi-truck accident firm is committed to helping you obtain the compensation you deserve!

 California Semi-Truck Basics